-The U.S.-China Bilateral Investment Treaty (BIT)
+The U.S.-China Bilateral Investment Treaty (BIT):

 Expanding Job Outsourcing and Corporate Attacks on Our Laws

+The U.S.-China Bilateral Investment Treaty (BIT) is a prospective deal that has been under negotiation since 2008.
 The China BIT would make it easier for multinational corporations to outsource more American jobs to China.
 It includes special investor protections for U.S. corporations that would make it cheaper and less risky to relocate production to China, where wages are low and independent unions are non-existent.

 If concluded, the China BIT would be a dangerous expansion of corporate power, threatening consumers, workers and the environment.
 That’s why the Citizens Trade Campaign — a coalition of environmental, labor, consumer, family farm, religious, and other civil society groups representing 12 million members — has called for an end to negotiations.

-Public Citizen Factsheets, Reports & Memos
+Public Citizen Fact Sheets, Reports & Memos

 Public Citizen Press Releases & Statements